makeabilitylab/physcomp/electronics/electricity-basics.md

 In this lesson, we are going to learn about three key electricity concepts, *current*, *voltage*, and *resistance*, which form the foundation of electronics and circuits.
 We will also use an online circuit simulator to play with basic components and advanced understanding.

+---
+**NOTE**

+This material is important.
+Depending on your previous background in physics or engineering, some of these concepts may be brand new and confusing.
+Take your time to understand (and re-read) sections—this material will help you understand *how* circuits work and *how* and *why* we hook up and use electronic components the way we do.

+But this is also *not* a circuits course, so I will largely focus on what I *think* is most critical to physical computing.

+---

+## A brief overview

 In short, **voltage** pushes **electrons** through a conductive material (*e.g.,* a wire) and the amount of *electron flow* is called **current**.
 Some materials conduct electrons better than others—materials with low conductivity have high **resistance**.

-Hydraulic analogies are often useful to aid understanding.
-In a water plumbing system, *voltage* is analogous to *water pressure*.
-An increase in pressure provides more force to propel water molecules through the pipes (from high pressure to low pressure).
+In circuits, we often use hydraulic (and other) analogies to aid understanding.
+For example, think of *voltage* as analogous to *water pressure* in a water plumbing system.
+An increase in water pressure provides more force to propel water molecules through the pipes (from high pressure to low pressure).
 Similarly, an increase in voltage provides more force to "push" electrons (from high electric potential to low electric potential) through a circuit.
 And, just as a wider water pipe can carry more water, so too can a thicker conductive wire carry more current.
 Obstructions in the pipe—such as sand or, worse, clay—can slow the flow of water.
 Similarly, in circuits, we can insert resistors to impede the flow of current.

 ## Lesson plan
 - L1: What is electricity: current, voltage, and resistance + online simulation activities